-Combining your whole foods diet with moderate exercise (walking, weightlifting, yoga, etc.!) can accelerate weight loss.
-A slight calorie deficit is helpful for weight loss, as long as you don’t feel tired and mentally foggy during your day.
+Combining your whole foods diet with moderate exercise (walking, weightlifting, and yoga) can accelerate weight loss.
+A slight calorie deficit is helpful for weight loss, as long as you don’t feel tired and hungry throughout the day.

 The female body can be resistant to weight loss efforts because it perceives caloric deficits as stress.
 In fact, women who are under a certain weight or body fat percentage may lose their menstrual cycle.
 Fat storage is a protection mechanism for all humans, but especially for the female body.
 Read more about what is the best diet for fertility.

-Finally, women are more likely to have thyroid problems such as hypothyroidism, which can cause weight fluctuations.
+Finally, women are more likely than men to have thyroid problems such as hypothyroidism, which can cause weight fluctuations.

 If you find you simply can’t lose weight, then you might need to check with your healthcare provider to see if there are any other medical reasons for this happening.